dhis2/dhis2-docs/src/developer/web-api/openapi.md

 When set `false` (default), name clashes are resolved by adding numbers to the simple name to make each of them unique.
 As a result the names are not predictable or stable.
 Merging with documentation based on name will be broken.
-This option is meant as a preview feature.
+This option is meant as a preview feature which should only be used during development.
-Request made to produce a document that is used further should be generated with the parameter set to `true`.

 ### `failOnInconsistency`
 When set to `true`, a semantic inconsistency in the declaration causes the generation to fail with an error.